Djokovic–Federer rivalry: History at the clay Masters and the French Open

-5 years later, Djokovic managed to beat Nadal again at Roland Garros and went on to win his second French Open title against Stefanos Tsitsipas in the final.
+In 2021, Djokovic managed to beat Nadal again at Roland Garros and went on to win his second French Open title against Stefanos Tsitsipas in the final.
 With the win, Djokovic became the first player in the Open Era to complete a double Career Grand Slam.
+Two years later, he claimed his third trophy at Roland Garros after beating Carlos Alcaraz and Casper Ruud en route to the title, becoming the only player in history to complete a triple Career Grand Slam.